jrphub/demo-boot-web-app-ui/README.md

 # Demo Web Application with Spring Security, Spring Boot, Spring Data JPA, HSQL, JSP

+## Demo

+The "feature" branch of this project is deployed to heroku and can be seen @ this url https://dboot.herokuapp.com/

+To login using existing user :

+username : testuser01

+password : testuser01

+You can sign up as new user using registration link also.

+The dashboard is auto populated for first two users.
+One among those user is testuser01.
+The second one has not been created by me.
+You can sign up.

 ## Prerequisites

 - JDK 1.7 or later
 - Maven 3 or later